Icinga/icinga2/doc/13-distributed-monitoring-ha.md

       master/
       checker/

-If you are planning to have some checks executed by a specific set of checker nodes you have to define additional zones and define these check objects there.
+If you are planning to have some checks executed by a specific set of checker nodes, you have to define additional zones and define these check objects there.

 Endpoints: